12 Ethical Investing Apps For A Socially Responsible ROI

-Essentially, it minimizes your taxes that arise from capital gains, thus helping you keep more of your money.
+Essentially, it minimizes the taxes that arise from capital gains, thus helping you keep more of your money.

-Thanks to robo-advisories, many ethical investing platforms offer free, automatic tax-loss harvesting.
+Thanks to robo-advisories, many ethical investment apps offer free, automatic tax-loss harvesting.

 Put money in a fund and forget about it.

-As You Sow has several online tools to help you find out exactly what your retirement and mutual fund is actually investing in, but you may not like what you find.
+As You Sow has several online tools to help you find out exactly what your retirement and mutual funds are investing in—but you may not like what you find.

-Traditional investment has financially backed so many of society’s ills: oil, weapons, unethical working conditions, animal testing, nuclear power, gender inequality, and climate change etc.
+Traditional investment has financially backed so many of society’s ills: oil, weapons, unethical working conditions, animal testing, nuclear power, gender inequality, climate change, etc.

-Thanks to an increase in ethical investing options, your money can not only work for you but also for good.
+Thanks to an increase in ethical investment options, your money can not only work for you, but also for good.

 According to The Guardian, the average annual return for a sustainable fund has been 6.9% a year, while traditionally invested funds average around 6.3% a year.

-As millennials—who now make up the largest share of US investors—continue to amass more of the global investment pie, it’s likely ethical investing will continue to grow.
+As millennials—who now make up the largest share of US investors—continue to amass more of the global investment pie, it’s likely that environmentally and socially responsible investment apps will continue to grow in popularity and performance.

-While the SEC is working to define ESG, we should continue to be wary of where our money is going, especially since greenwashing is rife.
+While the U.S. Securities and Exchange Commission (SEC) is working to define ESG, we should continue to be wary of where our money is going, especially since greenwashing is rife.